 Flip the movement to the top plate and reinstall the pallet fork with the pallet cock.
 Reinstall the balance, and the movement should come alive.
 You might need to jumpstart it with a little flick.

 As you can see, this AS 1950/1951 has shock-protection.
 It looks like Ruby Shock but there are a few that look very much alike.
-Hold the spring with a peg wood and turn it until one of the feet reaches the little notch.
+Hold the spring with some peg wood and turn it until one of the feet reaches the little notch.
 When one of the feet is loose, you can lift it.

 Clean and lubricate the cap jewels and replace them.
 Install the springs in the reverse order.